zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the IRC protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the command was sent by the originator of the TCP
+   :param is_orig: True if the command was sent by the originator of the TCP
             connection.

-   :user: The user specified in the message.
+   :param user: The user specified in the message.

-   :host: The host name specified in the message.
+   :param host: The host name specified in the message.

-   :server: The server name specified in the message.
+   :param server: The server name specified in the message.

-   :real_name: The real name specified in the message.
+   :param real_name: The real name specified in the message.

    .. zeek:see:: irc_channel_info irc_channel_topic irc_dcc_message irc_error_message
       irc_global_users irc_invalid_nick irc_invite_message irc_join_message